mohAttallah/lab09/README.md

     -foods

-    -books

-    -electronics

-    for example: if we want to add a book, the enpoint will be: /api/v1/books
+    for example: if we want to add food, the enpoint will be: /api/v1/food

     * Returns Object
     ```Js
     {
         "id": 1,
-        "title": "books1",
-        "author": "ahmad",
+        "name": "Mango",
+        "calories": 3000,
-        "type": "novel",
+        "type": 'fruit',
         "userId": 1,
         "updatedAt": "2023-07-05T16:14:35.988Z",
         "createdAt": "2023-07-05T16:14:35.988Z"